 The next time you are grocery shopping, don’t skip the bulk bins aisle.
-Tremendous savings can be had when buying grains, beans, spices, flours or other baking or pantry staples.
-Whether you need two pounds or two teaspoons of an ingredient, you’ll probably save money by purchasing from the bulk bins.
+Tremendous savings can be had when buying grains, beans, spices, flours or other baking or pantry staples in bulk rather than packaged in bags and jars.
+Whether you need two pounds or two teaspoons of an ingredient, you’ll usually save money by purchasing from the bulk bins.

 - Take the containers to the register, where the cashier will weigh them and charge you.

 How to store food you buy in bulk

 If you won’t be using your bulk purchases within a short time, consider storing them in glass or plastic containers with a tight-fitting lid.
 This will help prevent the item from becoming stale and keep it safe from pests.

 You can store items in jars or containers that you’ve saved from other food purchases (like tomato sauce).
 Just be sure to clean the container well enough that all traces of food odor have been removed and add a label so you don’t forget what you’ve purchased (or just write on painter’s tape with a permanent marker).

 You might need to rearrange your pantry when you first start buying in bulk to account for different sizes and shapes of storage containers.

 Not all stores offer bulk bins, but the savings may be worth it to go to a separate store for bulk purchases once a month.
 While Whole Foods is considered one of the more expensive grocery chains, their bulk bin aisles are usually well-stocked and reasonably priced.

 Look for organic and natural food markets in your area, as it’s often these local stores that have the best bulk sections.
 For example, we shopped for bulk foods at Mollie Stone’s and Sprouts in the San Francisco Bay Area and MOM’s Organic Market in Northern Virginia.